floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 Moreover, as larger and older applications typically have more technological debt, the process of migrating to microservices can be overly complex and error-prone.

 In recent years, a new software architecture paradigm has emerged that takes a hybrid approach to monolithic and microservices architectures.
-The modular monolith architecture aims to combine the advantages of using a microservices architecture with the simplicity of a monolithic codebase.
+The modular monolith architecture aims to combine the flexibility of using a microservices architecture with the simplicity of a monolithic codebase.
 The modular monolithic application consists of multiple independent modules encapsulating a specific set of functionality.
 The modules are developed in tandem, but deployed as single units.
 This approach allows developers to rapidly build and deploy new features, while maintaining the flexibility and scalability of a microservices architecture.